Skip to content

 Step 3:

-If you unhappy with the response you received, make a complaint to the NSW Health Care Complaints Commission.
+If you are unhappy with the response you received, make a complaint to the NSW Health Care Complaints Commission.

 Put your complaint in writing and explain: